callstats-io/csio-api-doc/source/index.html.md

 `callstats.js` uses [semantic versioning](http://semver.org).
 The latest version is in the changelog.
 However, programmatically the version can be fetched by invoking `callstats.version`.

+Please subscribe to our [callstats-dev](https://groups.google.com/forum/#!forum/callstats-dev) mailing list to get notifications and changelogs of new `callstats.js` releases.